morten-andersen/master-thesis/source/README.md

 ### The sub folders in the source are listed below:

-* **model:** This folder contains source code and build files for the original model system with no availability functionality as described in chapter 2 of the thesis.
+* [**model**](./model): This folder contains source code and build files for the original model system with no availability functionality as described in chapter 2 of the thesis.
 * **terracotta:** The source code and build files for the Terracotta based prototype described in chapter 6.2 of the thesis.
 * **hazelcast:** The source code and build files for the Hazelcast based prototype described in chapter 6.3 of the thesis.
 * **end2end:** The source code and build files for the end-to-end based prototype described in chapter 6.4 of the thesis.